 - Neurogenic intermittent claudication (due to spinal stenosis)

 * another SOP applies - the SOP has the same name unless otherwise specified

 # non-SOP condition

-The condition may be asymptomatic and detected on clinical examination, in which case onset will be at the time of diagnosis.
+The condition may be asymptomatic and detected on clinical examination, in which case onset will be at the time of commencement of treatment.
 For symptomatic disease, typically presenting with claudication, clinical onset can be backdated to the commencement of relevant symptoms, once the diagnosis has been confirmed.